FlowFuse/website/src/blog/2024/05/flowfuse-on-robustel-eg5120.md

      ```bash
      node -v
      ```
-   - If the output confirms v20.12, proceed to the next installation step.
+   - If the output confirms node version higher than v12, proceed to the next installation step.

 **4. Installing FlowFuse Device Agent:**
    - Install the FlowFuse device agent globally to connect your robustel EG5120 to the FlowFuse platform efficiently: